 A brief history of Taverns, Inn, and Pubs in London

-Taverns: We’ve had something akin to the modern pub since the invasion in 43 AD, where locals and legionnaires could carouse in drinking and eating houses called tabernae, or “taverns” as they later became known.
+Taverns: We’ve had something akin to the modern pub since the invasion in 43 AD.
+Locals and legionnaires could carouse in drinking and eating houses called tabernae, or “taverns” as they later became known.

 Inns: Medieval pubs were wildly popular, prompting King Edgar’s futile one-per-settlement rule.
-These inns were thriving hubs for pilgrims and traders, and were also linked to monasteries which hosted travelers and served monks’ brewed beers.
+These inns were thriving hubs for pilgrims and traders.
+Inns were also linked to monasteries which hosted travelers and served monks’ brewed beers.

 In 1357, a law mandated inn signs, giving rise to pub names like The George & Dragon, The Swan, The Crown, The Red Lion which were depicted via images due to widespread illiteracy.
-Then, in 1534, Henry VIII’s split with Rome dissolved monasteries, erasing monk rivalry and shifting pubs’ focus to food and drink (delve more into this juicy history during the captivating Tower of London with Early Access Tour!)
+Then, in 1534, Henry VIII’s split with Rome dissolved monasteries.
+This erased monk rivalry and shifted pubs’ focus to food and drink.
+(Delve more into this juicy history during the captivating Tower of London with Early Access Tour!)

 Back in the day, lots of places in London were created with straightforward names that were represented with pictures for people who couldn’t read.
 Photo credit: Vincent Creton